Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy

 \textbf{Gamma correction} is a non-linear mapping used to adjust the illuminance of images.
 During the data acquisition process of the endoscopic scenes, there are severe brightness fluctuations caused by illumination variations.
 To simulate the varied illuminations, we incorporate random gamma correction.

-\textbf{Color Jitter} mainly involves lightness, saturation, hue and contrast jitters.
-We integrate random color jitter to simulate the complicated non-Lambertion reflections and inter-reflections in minimally invasive surgery environments.
+\textbf{Color jitter} mainly involves jitters of lightness, saturation, hue and contrast.
+We integrate random color jitter to mimic the complicated non-Lambertian reflections and inter-reflections in minimally invasive surgery environments.

 \textbf{Masking} is intended to mimic the occlusions among multiple input frames.
-Specifically, we generate a binary mask to randomly crop some portions on target frame, and then adopt the inverted binary mask as a ground-truth of the mimicked occlusion in self-teaching consistency loss, which contributes to make the model insensitive to occlusion, that is, even when there is occlusion, the model can still correctly predict the depth of the unoccluded areas.
+To be specific, we generate a binary mask to randomly crop some portions on target frame, and then adopt the binary mask as a ground-truth of the mimicked occlusion in self-teaching consistency loss, which contributes to make the model insensitive to occlusion, that is, even when there is occlusion, the model can still correctly predict the depth of the unoccluded areas.